aosabook/500lines/same-origin-policy/doc/chapter.md

 This instance shows a client (represented by node `Client`) sending an `HttpRequest` to `Server`, which, in response, returns a resource object and instructs the client to store `Cookie` at `Domain`.

-Even though it's a tiny instance with seemingly little details, it already tells us something strange about the model -- note that the resource returned from the request (`Resource1`) does not actually exist in the server!
+Even though it's a tiny instance with seemingly few details, it already tells us something strange about the model -- note that the resource returned from the request (`Resource1`) does not actually exist in the server!
 Clearly, we neglected to specify an important part of the server; namely, that every response to a request must be a resource that the server stores.
 We can go back to our definition of `HttpRequest` and append the following constraint:

 ```
 abstract sig HttpRequest extends Call { ... }{